Aubay-Data-AI/calista/docs/getting_started.rst

 Getting started
 ===============
-To use our framework, simply install it via pip.
-This command will install the framework along with the default engines pandas and polars:
+To use our library, simply install it via pip.
+This command will install the library along with the default engines pandas and polars:

 .. code-block:: python